AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/asset-dev/asset-search-dev-guide.md

 | StreamReferenceName:Name1    | Returns all assets whose stream references contain a stream reference name that matches **Name1**. |
 | Tags:MarkedAsset             | Returns all assets which has "MarkedAsset" as a tag.         |

+### Search operators

+You can use search operators to get more refined search results for assets.
+For more information, see [Search operators](xref:Search#search-operators).

 ### Special characters in search queries

 Add the backslash escape character ( \ ) before any special characters in search queries.
 The following special characters require an escape character:   " |  /  *  \  ( )  :